 If you’re trying to figure out how much material you need for a project, try our Job Calculator.

-Sealed 50 lb. bags remain fresh and workable for 1 year.
+Sealed 50 lb. bags of asphalt remain fresh and workable for 1 year.
 Our asphalt has a long shelf life because it doesn’t contain volatile chemical additives.
 It also naturally resists oxidation unlike most other patches.

 Yes.
-RockAsphalt© patches can be overlaid without bleed-through, pushing, or rutting.
+RockAsphalt© can be overlaid without bleed-through, pushing, or rutting.
 Though for optimal results, we suggest crews wait at least 10 days before overlaying.